Locked On (novel): Plot

 Meanwhile, Clark goes on the run and travels to Europe in order to find out the source of the information on the Berlin hit.
 It was revealed that he had been personally tasked by his friend and CIA station chief of Berlin with giving money to extorting Stasi officers who had caught him in a honey trap; when it became apparent that the Stasi officers wanted more than their fair share, Clark kills one of them while escaping from the botched swap.
 As soon as Clark finds out about Kovalenko and Laska in Moscow, he gets captured by French investigators hired as cutouts by Laska.
 After the Frenchmen fail to get information from Clark, Laska blackmails Kovalenko into torturing him for information about his current employer.

 In Kazakhstan, Jamaat Shariat forces led by the head of a Russian space company allied with them hijack the Baikonur Cosmodrome, threatening to launch the nuclear-tipped missiles and send them into Moscow unless their imprisoned commander has been freed from military custody.
 When Russian special forces and later Rainbow fail to retake the facility, the desperate Russian government decides to assign Clark as the temporary head of Rainbow in order to resolve the crisis.
 The FSB then frees Clark from Kovalenko, who is arrested.
 The former then contacts Chavez to take part in the operation, which becomes successful.
 However, they find out that the hijackers had been fooled by Rehan into using only one nuclear weapon and that the Pakistani had switched out the other bomb at the last minute, intent on using it himself to attack India.
-Meanwhile, the CIA tracks down Rehan to war-torn Lahore; Ryan, Caruso, and al Darkur are immediately deployed there.
-When they find out about the missing nuke, Ryan later dispatches Rehan after a lengthy chase across the train tracks, while Caruso and al Darkur defuse the bomb.
+Meanwhile, the CIA tracks down Rehan to war-torn Lahore; Jack, Caruso, and al Darkur are immediately deployed there.
+When they find out about the missing nuke, Jack later dispatches Rehan after a lengthy chase across the train tracks, while Caruso and al Darkur defuse the bomb.

 Ryan wins the presidential election with a narrow percentage of the popular vote.
 Alden was later arrested, and the Emir was sent to Guantanamo Bay.
-However, Ryan Junior's girlfriend, a CIA intelligence officer, is revealed to be a spy planted by Alden to find out his affiliation with Clark and The Campus.
+However, Jack Junior's girlfriend Melanie, a CIA intelligence officer, is revealed to be a spy planted by Alden to find out his affiliation with Clark and The Campus.